m4teen/stablecoin-peg-sim/README.md

 ## Key Learnings

-- Overcollateralization is essential for peg stability.
+- Overcollateralisation is essential for peg stability.
 - Peg decay can begin *before* the system collapses, due to early confidence loss.
 - A simple threshold system can simulate cascading failure when pushed beyond design assumptions.